ShiroiBara/LFS-11.2-systemd-with-EFI-and-pacman/README.md

 pacman -U linux-api-headers-5.16.9-1-x86_64.pkg.tar.gz --overwrite=*
 ````

 For second and rest packages follow book order.
 Instructions for building will stay same.
-First you need to change to package directory and copy package tarball file, include patches if they needed.
-Next you envoke `makepkg` as example above, move builded pacman packages to `/package` directory and install it to final system.
+First you need change to package directory and copy package tarball file.
+Next you envoke `makepkg` as example above, move builded pacman package to `/source/packages` directory and install it to final system.

 Build next three packages: